decredcommunity/outreach/pr-materials-march-2020.md

 - Privacy - It's a universal human right that is being eroded by the surveillance economy.
 - Evolving workspace.
 Work on what you want, when you want, work autonomously for the blockchain.
 - Governance.
-What's the best way to make decentralized decisions?
+What's the best way to make decisions in a decentralized fashion?
 - DAO (decentralized autonomous organizations).
 - Individual sovereignty versus delegated, agency problems, as it relates to money and the wider political system.
 Technology exists such that why is it unreasonable to endow the public with sovereignty to make decisions, rather than delegate them to an elite class who profits from them and serves their own interests first.
 - What project maintains the OG principles of crypto?
-Decred continues to build the new financial system in a fairer way, and its continues to fund projects for the benefit of the entire crypto ecosystem (atomic swaps, tumblebit (privacy implementation), DEX)
+Decred continues to build the new financial system in a fairer way, and it continues to fund projects for the benefit of the entire crypto ecosystem (atomic swaps, TumbleBit (privacy implementation), DEX)
 - Lightning Network (layer 2 scalability).
-Decred is the only non-btccore project to implement LN because it's quite difficult.
+Decred is the only non-Bitcoin Core project to implement LN because it's quite difficult.
 - Diversity and inclusion - working with people internationally based on the quality of their work as opposed to gender, race etc.

 See also: [education resources](https://docs.decred.org/getting-started/articles-and-media/).